Back to California

 What This Bill Does

-• Requires the Attorney General to develop model policies limiting assistance with immigration enforcement at public schools, libraries, courthouses, health facilities, shelters, and other specified state agencies.
+• Existing law requires the Attorney General to develop model policies limiting assistance with immigration enforcement to the fullest extent possible consistent with federal and state law at public schools, public libraries, courthouses, specified health facilities, shelters, and other specified state agencies.

 Limits and Unknowns